capaj/capaj/README.md

 ## How do I like to build software?

 I am always trying to break complexity to smaller primitive pieces and tackle them one by one.
-Another process philosophy I swear by is:
+Another process philosophy I utilize is:
  - https://www.youtube.com/watch?v=WgV6M1LyfNY
  - in a [Markdown format](https://github.com/0atman/noboilerplate/blob/main/scripts/34-Plain-Text-Team.md).

+This helps to give your LLM a context.
+Rather than having X different tools across many different third party services.